natgo/wt-wiki-scraper/wikitext-transpiled/fleet/IJN%20Shimakaze.md

 The fleet was preparing to rush into Kiska bay without waiting for their fueling party to top them off outside the USS patrol area.
 The cruiser Abukuma pushed her fuel reserve and refuelled her accompanying destroyers.
 At midnight of the 29th, the fleet ran towards Kiska bay, following the island's shadow and passing from the west to evade any American patrols from the open south.
 On arrival at Kiska Bay, there was information on a detected vessel.
 However, what it was, was unknown, Shimakaze's radar detected it as well, thinking it might be a USS destroyer on patrol.
 Detecting an enemy, her crew were excited about her first naval engagement.
 At 13:00, she launched several torpedoes at the shadow of the enemy vessel together with the cruiser Abukuma who spotted it first and launched four torpedoes.
 But this target wasn't an allied vessel, but Little Kiska Island appeared to look like a ship in the very thick fog.

 The fleet would anchor at Kiska Harbor at 13:40, where at the time, there was a temporary, clear fog in the bay.
 An approximate 5,200 Kiska Island garrison members waiting for their evacuation immediately embarked on the fleet.
 They left behind their Type 38 rifles, which would be grossly outdated and save on weight while doing so.
 The whole garrison would be fully accommodated in the short time of 55 minutes with the help of [[Daihatsu-class Landing Craft|Daihatsu Landing Crafts]].
-The fleet would leave Kiska at full speed (28 knots) surrounded once more by the deep fog they arrived in.
+The fleet would leave Kiska at full speed (28 knots, ~52 km/h) surrounded once more by the deep fog they arrived in.
 In a detailed report, the number of men accommodated on ships was as follows:

 {| class="wikitable mw-collapsible mw-collapsed"
 ! colspan="6" |Recovered men